Frequently Asked Questions

 2. Are there any pre-requisites to enter the program?

-For our master's program you only a bachelor's degree.
+For our master's program you need a bachelor's degree.
 However, most of our applicants have a degree in something related to the Human Sciences (e.g., Human Development and Family Studies, Community Services, Psychology, Sociology) although we have admitted applicants from a variety of academic backgrounds.
 Most also have some experiences that help them to know they will be a successful family therapist (e.g., work or volunteer experience with families or individuals) and knowledge of the MFT field.

-For individuals applying to our doctoral program, you need to have a master's degree and it is helpful to have it from another MFT program.
+For our doctoral program, you need to have a master's degree and it is helpful to have it from another MFT program.
 If you have a master's degree from another type of clinical program you may need to take some or most of our master's curriculum before continuing on with the doctoral courses.

 3. What should my GPA and GRE scores need to be?
 Is there a minimum?